$0 Northwest Territories Homeschool Quick-Start Checklist

 Getting the Process Started

-Talk to your DEA principal at your mid-year review or early in the year when you have a clear picture of your student's readiness.
+Talk to your DEA principal at one of the two scheduled progress discussions or early in the year when you have a clear picture of your student's readiness.
 Bring portfolio evidence to that conversation — don't rely on a verbal pitch.
-The earlier you raise it, the more time the principal has to review and arrange the exam with ECE.
+The earlier you raise it, the more time the principal has to review and explain the next steps.

 The Northwest Territories Portfolio & Assessment Templates include a credit tracking framework that shows subject mastery alongside formal credit accumulation — exactly the kind of documentation that supports a challenge exam request.